-Stark Law Defense Attorneys
+Stark Law Lawyers

 The healthcare industry is a huge machine that generates millions of dollars each year.
 An industry of this size opens the door to an increasing number of fraudulent claims submitted to federal programs such as Medicare, as well as state and local healthcare programs.